seebaermichi/wtmb-js-course-vol02/lecture-01/notes-lecture-01.md

 during the course a meetup application will be created, with, for example people and events and their properties

-## Personal notes

-- research more "Semicolon - yes or no" - now it's no (brevity)
-- use single quotes (again, brevity)

 ## Learning

 - `.this` = reference to self
+- use single quotes (again, brevity)
 - the use of Snippets inside of the Console!
 (I've only worked within the Console until today, find Snippets under Console/Sources/Snippets)

 ## To Do for better understanding

+- [ ] research more "Semicolon - yes or no" - now it's no (brevity)
 - [ ] research Constructor
 - [ ] research .this